datafac/template/README.md

-# datafac-memory
+# Datafac.Memory
-Performant memory related types and codecs
+Performant memory related types and codecs.

+## Octets
+An immutable reference type that wraps a ReadOnlyMemory\<byte\> buffer.

+## Codecs